 About Just Thomism

-I have a BA from Thomas Aquinas College, a MA in Philosophy from Claremont Graduate University, and a Ph.
-L from the Angelicum, where I am a Ph.
-D candidate planning to defend my dissertation in early late 2009.
+I have a BA from Thomas Aquinas College, and and an from MA Claremont Graduate University and a Ph.
+L and Ph.
+D from The Angelicum.

-My main interest is teaching, and I’ve taught at various High Schools from 2000-06.
+My main interest is teaching, and I’ve taught at various High Schools since 2000.
 Among other things, I’ve taught Physics, Chemistry, Medieval History, Greek Classics, Latin (all levels), Theology, Algebra II, and Calculus, and I’ve been a private tutor of composition, geometry, Spanish, spelling, algebra, grammar, drawing, earth science and learning shapes and colors.
+I am presently an instructor in Latin, Philosophy, Theology, and the science of human personality at Chesterton Academy in Edina, Minnesota.

 1. Sea of Doubt said,